osama-mhmd/codeforces/README.md

-# WHEN TO STOP?
+# Problem Solving 🙋‍♂️

 ### When to stop progressing in your approach to solve a problem?

-The solution is actually simple, if you are progressing without a clear algorithm, you should stop.
+- The solution is actually simple, if you are progressing without a clear algorithm, you should stop.

-If you are fixing sick issues (will be explained later), you should stop.
+- If you are fixing sick issues (will be explained later), you should stop.

-If you are using a tape to make your solution work, you should stop.
+- If you are using a tape to make your solution work, you should stop.

+## Lessons

+- Write your procedure/approach first.